kyma-project/kyma/docs/eventing/02-01-eventing-architecture.md

 ## Event Publisher Proxy

-The Event Publisher Proxy component receives legacy and Cloud Event publishing requests from the cluster workloads (microservice or Serverless Functions) and redirects them to the Enterprise Messaging Service Cloud Event Gateway.
+The Event Publisher Proxy component receives legacy and Cloud Event publishing requests from the cluster workloads (microservice or Serverless Functions) and redirects them to the NATS server.
 It also fetches a list of subscriptions for a connected application.

 ## Eventing Controller